schoolyear/avd-cli/README.md

 # AVD command line tool

-This folder contains a command line tool for building images for AVD.
+A command line tool for building images in AVD.

-## Usage

-*todo*
+Documentation can be found here: https://avd.schoolyear.com